floookay/qmk_firmware/keyboards/adelheid/keymaps/default/readme.md

-# The default keymap for the adelheid
+# The default keymap for the Adelheid

 - ANSI QWERTY
 - split backspace
-- caps lock as super key
+- ctrl on caps lock with super on tap dance

 ![layout](https://github.com/floookay/adelheid/images/layout.png)